Strawberry Chia Jam is an easy, no-cook recipe to turn those delicious summer strawberries into jam for toast, a dessert topper and more!

 - 1 cup fresh strawberries (organic is best)

-- 1 tbsp honey or sweetener of choice (optional)
+- 1 tablespoon honey or sweetener of choice (optional)

 - Wash, hull and chop strawberries.